Sociology

 Required courses:

-Course satisfies a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
-To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a GE requirement.
-Note: All of the courses listed are GE courses.
+• All courses listed satisfy a general education requirement on the Cal-GETC pattern.
+To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a general education requirement.

 Associate in Arts Degree